canopas/canopas_unity/README.md

 * You can do it manually or using this package [Rename Package](https://pub.dev/packages/rename) or look at this [Stackoverflow Question](https://stackoverflow.com/questions/51534616/how-to-change-package-name-in-flutter).

 #### 4. Setup the firebase app
 * You'll need to create a Firebase instance.
-Follow the instructions at https://console.firebase.google.com
+Follow the instructions at https://console.firebase.google.com.

 #### 5. Enable Google Authentication
 * Go to Firebase console for your new instance.
-* Click "Authentication" in the left-hand menu
+* Click "Authentication" in the left-hand menu.
-* Click the "sign-in method" tab
+* Click the "sign-in method" tab.
 * Click the "Google" and enable it.

 #### 6. Enable the Firebase Database
-* Go to the Firebase Console
+* Go to the Firebase Console.
-* Click "Firestore Database" in the left-hand menu
+* Click "Firestore Database" in the left-hand menu.
-* Click the "Create Database" button
+* Click the "Create Database" button.
 * It will prompt you to set up, rules, for the sake of simplicity, let us choose test mode, for now.
 * On the next screen, select any of the locations you prefer.

 #### 7.Add Flutter App in Firebase
-* In the Firebase console, in the settings of your project
+* In the Firebase console, in the settings of your project.
-* Click on the Flutter Icon to add Flutter app
+* Click on the Flutter Icon to add Flutter app.
-* Follow the instruction to add Flutter app
+* Follow the instruction to add Flutter app.

   <img width="1050" alt="Screenshot 2020-05-04 at 6 01 40 PM" src="https://github.com/canopas/canopas-unity/blob/update-doc/screenshots/flutter_firebase_register.png">